Coder4916/Think-In-Space/README.md

 ### **Links Testing**

-The links were tested to ensure that:
+Once deployed, the website links were tested to ensure that:

 All navigation external/internal links are working correctly.
 The social media button and the learn more page links are working and opening in a new tab.
+All links were working and set to a relative filepath.
 Hovering and Active states are working.

 ### **Forms Testing**